Central European University: Bogus self-employment of PhD candidates

-Alumni and faculty
+People

 Alumni

 As of 2023, 18,667 students from 151 countries have graduated from CEU, the majority of whom went on to be employed in business, education, research, or government.

-Among the university's alumni in law and government are the former President of Georgia, Giorgi Margvelashvili as well as the first Romani woman Members of the European Parliament Lívia Járóka and Monica Macovei, former Georgian Minister of Defense Tinatin Khidasheli, chairman of the Slovakian Party of the Hungarian Coalition József Berényi, Azerbaijani opposition politician Ilgar Mammadov, and former Croatian Minister of Justice Orsat Miljenic.
+Among the university's alumni in law and government are the former President of Georgia, Giorgi Margvelashvili as well as the first Romani woman Members of the European Parliament Lívia Járóka and Monica Macovei, former Georgian Minister of Defense Tinatin Khidasheli, chairman of the Slovak Party of the Hungarian Coalition József Berényi, Azerbaijani opposition politician Ilgar Mammadov, and former Croatian Minister of Justice Orsat Miljenic.
 The international spokesman of the Hungarian government, Zoltán Kovács, is also an alumnus of CEU.

 Central European University also has alumni who are academics in the social sciences, environmental sciences, and humanities.
-Jaroslav Miller, professor of history and rector at Palacký University, Előd Takáts professor and rector at Corvinus University of Budapest, political scientist Tomasz Kamusella, historian of religions Andrei Oișteanu, vice-president of the Polish Academy of the Sciences Paweł Rowiński, and Serbian political scientist Srđan Cvijić are alumni.
+Jaroslav Miller, professor of history and rector at Palacký University, Előd Takáts, professor and rector at Corvinus University of Budapest, political scientist Tomasz Kamusella, Virág Blazsek, associate professor at the University of Leeds School of Law, historian of religions Andrei Oișteanu, vice-president of the Polish Academy of the Sciences Paweł Rowiński, and Serbian political scientist Srđan Cvijić are alumni.

-The university also has alumni in the fields of art and activism, including Azerbaijani dissident Rashadat Akhundov and filmmaker Dylan Mohan Gray.
+The university also has alumni in the fields of art and activism, including Azerbaijani dissident Rashadat Akhundov, Hungarian LGBTQ+ activist Dorottya Rédai, and filmmaker Dylan Mohan Gray.